superstrong/google-workspace-mcp/README.md

 4. **Directory Structure**
    - Error: "Directory not found"
-   - Solution: Run the setup script to create required directories
+   - Solution: Ensure ~/.mcp/google-workspace-mcp exists with proper permissions
-   - Ensure you have write permissions in the config directory
+   - Verify Docker has access to mount the config directory

 For additional help, consult the [Error Handling](docs/ERRORS.md) documentation.